Cannular Bench Top Can Seamer via MoreBeerMore Info

 - Learn More!
 Hands on Review: Kegland Cannular Bench Top Can Seamer – Homebrew Canner

-These have gone in and out of stock.
-As of this posting, they’re available again.
+Availability of these is touch and go.
+As of this posting they’re available.
+That’s after a relatively long period of being out of stock to the point where the product page was gone.
 Check the product page to see if you can still get in on this.

 Standard Product Page: Cannular Bench Top Can Seamer CAN100